Installation guide

 pip3 install .

 The compiled library will be built as part of this step, so it does not need to be installed separately.
-If extra CMake arguments need to be specified, set the environment variable CMAKE_ARGS first, for example:

 The Python unit tests can then be run using pytest, from the top-level directory: